emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

   on, and never use host libraries.
 * Some libraries or object files in your project were built using the host compiler rather then the emscripten compiler.
-If you are using autoconf or cmake make sure you use the emconfigure/emmake wrapper, see :ref:`Building-Projects`.
+If you are using autoconf or cmake make sure you use the emconfigure/emcmake/emmake wrappers, see :ref:`Building-Projects`.
 * LLVM IR from the old backend, if you built the project with a version before 1.39.0 (which used the old backend by default), and are doing an incremental